kubernetes-sigs/descheduler/README.md

 Starting with release v0.18.0 there is an official helm chart that can be used to install the descheduler.
 See the [helm chart README](https://github.com/kubernetes-sigs/descheduler/blob/master/charts/descheduler/README.md) for detailed instructions.

+The descheduler helm chart is also listed on the [helm hub](https://hub.helm.sh/charts/descheduler/descheduler-helm-chart).

 ## User Guide

 See the [user guide](docs/user-guide.md) in the `/docs` directory.